 “Everybody doesn’t go out of town; Some people, let’s say less fortunate people, who don’t have nothing, they enjoy the fireworks.
 So after receiving numerous phone calls, I changed my mind and I hope you all do the same,” said Councilman John “Big Wayne” Robinson.

 Councilman Burnis Wilkins said he received at least 30 phone calls from residents around the city.

 “I think the general public will be appreciative of having such a show.
 It’s been proven in the past when we have the fireworks it draws people from every angle of this county and some adjoining counties,” said Mayor Raymond Pennington.

 City staff was working this morning to see if the event could be rescheduled as planned for July 3, or if just the fireworks display would be revived.

 Tim Taylor, director of the Recreation Department, said the original program — including fireworks, an invocation by Donnie Paschall of Vertical Church; a rendition of the national anthem by Will Britt and Laura Morgan; a presentation of the American flag by the Robeson County Fireman’s Association Honor Guard; and a parachute jump by the All Veteran Parachute Team — would cost about $20,000.
 An additional $3,400 will be needed to pay police working the event.

 The city had a $15,600 contract with Pennsylvania pyrotechnics company Zambelli Fireworks.
 In canceling the event, it stood to lose half of that investment — $7,800.

-“I don’t think it takes a rocket scientist to figure out that voting to waste taxpayers’ money is irresponsible, especially on the heels of a property take increase,” Councilman Erich Hackney, who voted against rescheduling the event, said it an message sent to a reporter after the meeting.
+“I don’t think it takes a rocket scientist to figure out that voting to waste taxpayers’ money is irresponsible, especially on the heels of a property tax increase,” Councilman Erich Hackney, who voted against rescheduling the event, said an message sent to a reporter after the meeting.